John Simon, 1st Viscount Simon: Home Secretary

 Simon served as Home Secretary (in Stanley Baldwin's Third Government) from 7 June 1935 to 28 May 1937.
 That position was in Dutton's view better suited to his abilities than the Foreign Office.
 He also became Deputy Leader of the House of Commons on the understanding that the latter position would be given to Neville Chamberlain after the election (in the event, it was not).
-In 1936 Simon was the last Home Secretary to attend a royal birth (of Princess Alexandra).
+In 1936 Simon was the last Home Secretary to attend a royal birth (of Princess Alexandra of Kent).

 The Battle of Cable Street

 In 1936 – despite pressure from the former Labour leader and MP George Lansbury, as well as from mayors of five East London Boroughs (Hackney, Shoreditch, Stepney, Bethnal Green and Poplar) and a 100,000 signature-strong petition from local East Londoners (organised by the Jewish People's Council) – the then-home secretary Simon refused to ban a march organised by the British Union of Fascists (BUF) through the then predominantly Jewish East End of London.
 The BUF's announcement of this large-scale march was widely regarded "an act of provocation (...) aimed at (...)
 Jews and Communists".
 The ensuing events have since become known as the Battle of Cable Street.

 Two days after the event, the Labour Party Annual Conference denounced Sir John Simon for not banning the march and articulated a need for legislation.
-While the ensuing Public Order Act (1936) did successfully restrict politically extremist movements, it was nevertheless criticised for handing significant powers to the police to determine the routes of marches and processions.
+While the ensuing Public Order Act 1936 did successfully restrict politically extremist movements, it was nevertheless criticised for handing significant powers to the police to determine the routes of marches and processions.
 The Public Order act's legacy remains mixed and its authorship is contested, but records show that Simon did commend the bill to the house.